 an equity-centered, citywide community action planning process in Decatur, GA engaging more than a thousand residents and community partners

-Mattice now provides transformative coaching for black women and liberatory facilitation and design for collaboratives, systems, networks, neighborhoods and communities.
-She earned a Bachelor’s of Science degree in Public Policy from Georgia State University and is a certified coach.
+Mattice earned a Bachelor’s of Science degree in Public Policy from Georgia State University and she is a Certified Professional Diversity Coach (CPDC).